arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

-The body of the response contains a JSON array of the same length as the input array with the information about the handle and the revision of the replaced documents.
+The body of the response contains a JSON array of the same length as the input array with the information about the handle and the revision of the updated documents.
 In each entry, the attribute *_id* contains the known *document-handle* of each updated document, *_key* contains the key which uniquely identifies a document in a given collection, and the attribute *_rev* contains the new document